• Recipes

 Ingredient Notes

-• 3 teaspoons baking powder (not soda!)
+• 3 teaspoons baking powder - not baking soda

 • 2 teaspoons vanilla extract